 Nationals of some countries are required to register with the police.
 Visit registering with the police for a list of those nationalities who have to register and details of the process.
 Police registration is a routine procedure and there is no need to be concerned about it.

-- Students applying for a new Police Registration Certificate on or after this date now first need to email and then, wait for an appointment.
-Our Police registration web page provides more details.
+- Students applying for a new Police Registration Certificate need to email Thames Valley Police.
+The Police registration webpage provides more details including the email address.

 You must register or email the police within 7 days of arrival in the UK.